fgebhart/zeit-on-tolino/README.md

    5. `ZEIT_PREMIUM_PASSWORD`: The associated password.
 4. Observe that your forked repo automatically triggers the sync, [given the configuration of the scheduled trigger](https://github.com/fgebhart/zeit-on-tolino/blob/main/.github/workflows/sync_to_tolino_cloud.yml#L5-L7),

+## Update your fork
+To benefit from recent changes in the [upstream zeit-on-tolino repo](https://github.com/fgebhart/zeit-on-tolino) use the `Update Fork` github actions workflow.
+Navigate to your github actions and dispatch the workflow by manually clicking via the github ui.